Punderthings/fossfoundation/_foundations/raspberrypina.md

 diversityDescription:
 ---

-The Raspberry Pi Foundation is a UK-based charity with the mission to enable young people to realise their full potential through the power of computing and digital technologies.
+The Raspberry Pi Foundation North America Inc. is the US nonprofit subsidiary of the popular Raspberry Pi charity in the UK.